-Safe and Caring Connections is a program that is designed for youth aged 12-17 who are experiencing challenges in the communicating and responding to conflict.
-The program provides participants with an opportunity to develop skills to improve their communication, increase emotions management and reduce aggressive behaviours.
-The participants will learn skills that will help them to develop and maintain positive connections with themselves, other and their community.
+Safe and Caring Connections is a program that is designed for youth aged 12-17 who are experiencing challenges in communicating and responding to conflict.
+The program provides participants with an opportunity to develop skills to improve their communication, increase emotions management and reduce aggressive behaviors.
+The participants will learn skills that will help them to develop and maintain positive connections with themselves, others and their community.

 Safe and Caring Connections – Aggresion Replacement Training® is a 10-week program with three components:

-Participants will learn skills usch as how to express emotions, deal with fear, and respond to failure.
+Participants will learn skills such as how to express emotions, deal with fear, and respond to failure.